The Benefits of Children’s Health and Nature on Childhood Development

 As technology advances, and more children are socialized by technology vs. nature and the outdoors, it’s important to ask what values, characters, and mental states will result.
 The quote by Senegalese environmentalist Baba Dioum comes to mind, “In the end we will conserve only what we love; we will love only what we understand; and we will understand only what we are taught.“

-A child who spends time in nature is more likely to become an adult who appreciates, respects, and possibly advocates for nature.
+A child who spends time in nature is likelier to become an adult who appreciates, respects, and possibly advocates for nature.
 If we raise a generation who understands what can be lost environmentally at the hands of human development, we may have a generation of stewards who can protect the resources and natural beauty of our planet as we move into the future.

 Resources